jason31-cs/The-Hunt/README.md

 > Wong Cheuk Kiu, Nadeem Areeb

 #### Description:
-This project is a **text-based horror game**, It draws inspiration from interactive novels and puzzle games where the character is trapped in an unsettling location.
-Each choice that the character makes and the time that the character used will determine the likelihood of survival from the Chucky the doll.
+This project is a **text-based horror game**, It draws inspiration from interactive novels and puzzle games where the player is trapped in an unsettling location.
+Each choice that the player makes and the time that the player used will determine the likelihood of survival from the Chucky the doll.

 #### Game Rules:
 Player is spawned in a map where they could make decisions on the path they want to go